- Home

-Though the menopause transition is natural and normal, it can disrupt various different aspects of a woman’s life – including her friendships.
+Though the menopause transition is natural and normal, it can disrupt various aspects of a woman’s life, including her friendships.
 One survey found that in the UK, 26% of women felt less outgoing in social situations, 32% said that they no longer felt like good company, and 23% felt more isolated.

 As well as a loss of confidence in social settings, mood changes can also make us feel more irritable.
-You might notice that it’s more difficult to let go of some of the little annoyances in your friendships – even if they didn’t really bother you before.
-Some women also say that they have plenty of days where they don’t want to talk to anyone at all, and would rather just be alone.
+You might notice that it’s more difficult to let go of some of the little annoyances in your friendships – even if they didn’t bother you before.
+Some women also say that there are plenty of days when they don’t want to talk to anyone at all, and would rather just be alone.

-If this sounds at all familiar, and you’re wondering how you can maintain a healthy social life during your menopause transition and beyond, then there are some things you can do to help.
+If this sounds familiar, and you’re wondering how to maintain a healthy social life during your menopause transition and beyond, luckily, there are some steps you can take to help.

-Here, we’ll explore why menopause can make us feel less sociable, and what we can do to tackle this.
+Here, we’ll explore why menopause can make us feel less sociable, and what we can do to tackle it.

 Why does menopause make me feel less sociable?

 Or perhaps you’re usually the agony aunt of your friendship circle, but now find yourself wondering who’s there to listen to your worries and reassure you.
 At times, you might also feel as though you’ve had enough of certain people in your life, and no longer want to see them.
-Feelings like these are completely normal, and don’t necessarily mean that you need to cut ties with people – but it might mean that there needs to be a redressing of boundaries to suit this new life chapter.
+Feelings like these are completely normal and don’t necessarily mean that you need to cut ties with people.
+However, it might mean that there needs to be a readdressing of boundaries to suit this new life chapter.

-In addition to falling estrogen levels, oxytocin levels will also fall (oxytocin is known as ‘the love hormone’).
-This can affect how bonded you feel to your nearest and dearest.
-So if you find yourself feeling somewhat detached from those around you, then this can often be why.
+In addition to falling estrogen levels, oxytocin levels will also drop.
+Oxytocin is known as ‘the love hormone’ and can affect how bonded you feel to your nearest and dearest.
+So if you find yourself feeling somewhat detached from those around you, this can often be why.

 How long will menopausal symptoms affect my relationships with friends and family?

-In the meantime, it can be helpful to look at some things that can help to keep your social life alive, even when your natural instinct is to shut yourself away.
+In the meantime, it can be helpful to look at some ways to keep your social life alive, even when your instinct is to shut yourself away.

 5 tips for nurturing friendships during menopause